 Honorable Mention: Cloud Cyber Crime

 In the digital world, everything is a target, and cloud computing is no exception.
-Unfortunately, cloud cyber attacks are expected to increase throughout 2022, and a recent cyber attack study conducted by Liquid Web showed many key findings to be aware of.
-Phishing is still the most prevalent attack type; however, brute-force attacks are a close second, and 45 percent of cyber attacks targeted middle management employees.
+Unfortunately, cloud cyber attacks are expected to increase throughout 2024, and a recent cyber attack study conducted by Liquid Web showed many key findings to be aware of.
+Phishing is still the most prevalent attack type; however, brute-force attacks are a close second, and 45% of cyber attacks target middle-management employees.
 What’s more, their findings indicated the lasting effects of cyber attacks like revenue loss and an increase in security spending.

 Here are five practices you can incorporate to ensure you will keep up with the trends and competition.